data-gab/Song-Popularity-Prediction/README.md

-# Predicting Song Popularity
+# Using Classification Models to Predict Song Popularity
 ***

 <img src= 'IMAGES/header.jpg' width=10000 />

 ## Introduction
 ***
 In the age of technology, it has become a lot easier for artists to upload their music to streaming platforms and gain popularity.
 It seems that almost everyday, artists come out with new songs, but generating a lot of music does not necessarily mean your tracks will be popular.
 I wanted to understand what constitutes a popular song.
 The popular music streaming service, Spotify, has an API that allows access to several of their databases.
 One of the datasets examines audio features of thousands of tracks dating back to the 1920s.
 Reviewing aspects of these audio features that make a song popular can help artists create pieces that their audience will enjoy.
-This analysis's objective was to build classifying models that could predict a song's popularity given various audio features obtained from the Spotify API in hopes of helping artists gain popularity.
+This analysis's objective was to build classifying models that could predict a song’s popularity given various audio features obtained from the Spotify API in hopes of helping artists gain popularity.

 ## Overview of the Data
 ***

 Spotify is one of the most popular music streaming services around.
-They have an immense collection of songs dating back to 1921.
-I obtained a dataset from the [kaggle website](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks) which contains over 175,000 songs between the years 1921-2020.
+They have an immense collection of songs and podcasts.
+I obtained a dataset from the [Kaggle website](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks), which contains songs released between 1921 and 2020.
 This data was obtained from the Spotify API.
-Spotify characterizes each of these songs with 13 audio features and also assigns each song a popularity score ranging from 0-100.
+Spotify characterizes each of these songs with 13 audio features and also assigns each song a popularity score ranging from 0–100.

 The dataset contained:
 * 170,000+ tracks
 * About 30,000+ artists
-* 17 track audio_features
+* Track audio features

 ### Audio Features and their descriptions obtained from [Spotify API website](https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-audio-features)